 From now on you can use our gravel calculator (see the instructions in How much gravel do I need? paragraph).

 It is time to choose the desired thickness (depth) of the gravel level.
 Let's make it 0.1 yd.
 We need to make sure that the gravel path will be thick enough to cover the earth beneath it.
 Furthermore, the thicker gravel layer will be, the longer it will last and the more resilient to wind, heavy raining or your children and pets 😉 it will be.
 Keep in mind that it may be a good idea to lay multiple layers of different types of gravel, as we have mentioned in the previous paragraph.

 You can calculate the required volume of gravel by multiplying the gravel path area by the desired thickness:

 23 yd² * 0.1 yd = 2.3 yd³

 The last things to assess are the estimated weight of the required gravel and its cost.
 Knowledge about the weight of the cargo may come in handy when it comes to transportation.
 It would be nice to know that your truck or trailer will endure the burden of your purchase.
 As we have already mentioned, we have set a default density of gravel for you but feel free to change it according to your needs.
 Change of density is available in

 Advanced mode.
 You just need to multiply it by the volume of your gravel layer.

-Oh, and if you were wondering whether we can also help you with fulfilling your pool with water, yes, you’re right – we’ve got a calculator for it!
-There is nothing left to do apart from relaxing in chill water and inviting your friends for a barbecue!
+Oh, and if you were wondering whether we can help you with filling your pool with water, yes, we can – we've got a calculator for that too!
+There is nothing left to do apart from to relax in cool water and to invite your friends over for a barbecue!